-Hitting a metal cookie box / biscuit tin, once.
-A hollow metallic reverb, similar to a flat gong, variant 4.
+Hitting a metal cookie box / biscuit tin, 3 times in a row.
+A hollow metallic reverb, similar to a flat gong.
 Great as a foley sound for movies and commercials, but also works as an impact sound or as a starting point for sound manipulation.
 Foley,

 Hitting against an object made of solid glass, such as the surface of a glass table or a block of glass.
 A single or a few several high and bright clinking sounds, sounding muffled or mute.
 Different variants available.
 Stereo.
 Version 01.
 Foley,